ra1028/swiftui-atom-properties/README.md

 - Dependencies are replaceable with any of mock/stub/fake/spy per test case.
 - Test cases can reproduce any possible scenarios at the view-layer.

 In the test case, you first create an `AtomTestContext` instance that behaves similarly to other context types.
-The context allows for flexible reproduction of expected scenarios for testing using the control functions described in the [Contexts](#contexts) section.
+The context allows for flexible reproduction of expected scenarios for testing using the control functions described in the [Context](#context) section.
 In addition, it's able to replace the atom value with test-friendly dependencies with `override` function.
 It helps you to write a reproducible & stable testing.
 Since atom needs to be used from the main actor to guarantee thread-safety, `XCTestCase` class that to test atoms should have `@MainActor` attribute.